-Washington, D.C.
-May 5, 2011 - As of 12:01 a.m.
-Washington, D.C. time, May 5, 2011, the fixed spread over LIBOR for IBRD Flexible Loans (IFL) with average repayment maturities greater than 12 years will decrease due to a reduction in projected funding costs for these loans.
-The specific decrease will vary according to the average repayment maturity of the new loan at commitment (i.e., at World Bank Board approval).
-The pricing for loans with average repayment maturities of 12 years or less will remain unchanged.
+WASHINGTON, DC April 4, 2012 - As of 12:01 a.m.
+Washington, D.C. time, April 5, 2012, the fixed spread over LIBOR for new US dollar IBRD Flexible Loans (IFLs) will decrease due to a reduction in projected funding costs for these loans.
+The specific decrease will vary from 0.05% to 0.10% depending on the average repayment maturity of the new loan at commitment (i.e., at Board approval).
 (1)

 Average Repayment Maturity* (years)

 Up to 12*

 Projected Funding Cost

 Change from Previous Pricing